OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaMixMaterial.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Which of the 64 inputs (0 to 63) to use.
+        <p class="scene-class-attr-comment">Which of the 64 inputs (0 to 63) to use.
 Fractional values will mix the two materials the value lies between</p>

     </p>